Leo McKay Jr.: Career

-McKay teaches English at Cobequid Educational Centre in Truro, Nova Scotia.
+McKay formerly taught English at Cobequid Educational Centre in Truro, Nova Scotia until 2024.
+As of 2025, he teaches at Paatsaali School in Sanikiluaq, Nunavut.

 McKay became one of the first recognized literary writers to embrace social media.
 During the 2010 CBC Canada Reads competition, McKay used Facebook, Twitter and especially YouTube, to promote his 2003 novel Twenty-Six as one of the Best Canadian Novels of the previous decade.
 He used hand-shot, self-produced videos called "Twenty-six Reasons Why You Should Vote for Twenty-Six For Canada Reads 2010".
 The novel made the 40 book long list, and that success spurred McKay to further use of social media as a promotional tool.

 In the spring of 2012, McKay used an online funding site, Indiegogo.com, to fund the independent publication of a new novel, Roll Up the Rim.
 That campaign raised $10,000 in 30 days, and was chosen by Indiegogo.com as an example of how to run a successful online funding campaign.

 Recognition

 McKay's debut short story collection, Like This, was short-listed for the Giller Prize in 1995 and received the Dartmouth Book Award for fiction in 1996.

 His first novel, Twenty-Six, was published in 2003.
 It became a national bestseller, and won the 2004 Dartmouth Book Award.

+What Comes Echoing Back was longlisted for CBC's 2024 Canada Reads.